-- 7. The permittee shall not emit any gases from SN-01 or SN-12 with an average opacity of 3% or greater, as measured by EPA Reference Method 9.
-Visible emission observations shall be conducted on SN-12 at least once-per-day by a certified visible emission observer when at least one of the furnaces is operating in the melting and refining period, unless inclement weather prevents.
-It shall be noted on the observation form that the readings were taken during the melting and refining period.
-These observations shall be performed for at least three 6-minute periods.
-[40 CFR 60.272a(a)(2), §19.901, §19.304, 40 CFR Part 64, and 40 CFR Part 52, Subpart E] - 8.
-The permittee shall not emit any gases from the melt shop due solely to the operations of the EAFs with an opacity of 6% or greater, as measured by EPA Reference Method 9 during the particulate testing.
+- 8. The permittee shall not emit any gases from the melt shop due solely to the operations of the EAFs with an opacity of 6% or greater, as measured by EPA Reference Method 9 during the particulate testing.
 The permittee shall be responsible for these observations and shall keep records showing compliance with this condition.
 These observations shall be performed for at least three 6-minute periods.
-[40 CFR 60.272a(a)(3), §19.901, §19.304, 40 CFR Part 64, and 40 CFR Part 52, Subpart E] - 9.
+[Reg.19.304 and 40 C.F.R. § 60.272a(a)(3); Reg.19.901 et seq. and 40 C.F.R. § 52 Subpart E; and 40 C.F.R. § 64] - 9.
 The permittee shall not emit any gases from the dust handling systems servicing the EAF baghouses with an opacity of 10% or greater.
 The permittee shall conduct weekly observations of the opacity from the dust handling system, and keep a record of these observations.
 If visible emissions are detected, then the permittee shall conduct three 6-minute opacity readings on the equipment where visible emissions were observed in accordance with EPA Reference Method 9.
 The results of these observations shall be kept on site and made available for inspection upon request.
 For the purposes of this condition, the dust handling system consists of the baghouse dust hoppers, the dust-conveying equipment, any central dust storage equipment, the dust-treating equipment (e.g., pug mill, pelletizer), dust transfer equipment (from storage to truck), and any secondary control devices used with the dust transfer equipment.
-[40 CFR 60.272a(b), §19.304, 40 CFR Part 64, and 40 CFR Part 52, Subpart E] - 10.
+[Reg.19.304 and 40 C.F.R. § 60.272a(b) and 40 C.F.R. § 64] - 10.
 The permittee shall install, calibrate, maintain, and operate a continuous monitoring system for the measurement of the opacity of emissions discharged into the atmosphere from SN-01.
 The opacity shall not exceed 3% based on a 6-minute average.
 This monitor shall be operated in accordance with the Arkansas Continuous Emission Monitoring Systems Conditions as found in appendices of this permit.
-[40 CFR 60.273a(a), 40 CFR Part 64, and §19.304] - 11.
+[Reg.19.304 and 40 C.F.R. § 60.273a(a) and 40 C.F.R. § 64] - 11.
 The permittee shall perform monthly operational status inspections of the equipment that is important to the total capture system.
 This inspection shall include observations of the physical appearance of the exterior of the capture system for the presence of holes or leaks, on a monthly basis.
 The permittee shall also continuously monitor the flow rates to the two EAF baghouses using existing flow monitors which were installed on the baghouses.
 The permittee shall use these flow rates to continuously determine if fan erosion, dust accumulation on the interior of the ducts, or damper positions is unacceptable.
 For the purposes of this condition, unacceptable operation shall be defined as flow rates less than the baseline flow rate determined during the semiannual particulate testing.
 Operation at flow rates during any period less than the most recently determined baseline flow rate may be considered unacceptable operation and maintenance of the capture system.
 Operation at such values shall be reported to the Department semiannually.
-[40 CFR 60.274a(d), 40 CFR 60.276a(c), 40 CFR Part 64, and §19.304]

-- 12. The permittee shall, during any emission testing on the baghouses, monitor and record the following information for all heats covered by the tests: - a.
+[Reg.19.304 and 40 C.F.R. §§ 60.274a(d), 60.276a(c) and 64] - 12.
+The permittee shall, during any emission testing on the baghouses, monitor and record the following information for all heats covered by the tests: - a.
 Charge weights and materials, and tap weights and materials.

-b.
-Heat times, including start and stop times, and a log of process operation, including periods of no operation during testing.

-c.
-Control device operation log.
+- b.
+Heat times, including start and stop times, and a log of process operation, including periods of no operation during testing. - c.
+Control device operation log. - d.

-d.
 Continuous monitor and Reference Method 9 data.